provenance-io/docs/p8e/overview/api/signing-and-encryption.md

 # Signing and Encryption

-Signing and Encryption is a critical part of P8e's way of managing data signing and transaction between the client's data, Object Store and the the Blockchain.
+Signing and Encryption is a critical part of P8e's way of managing data signing and transaction between the client's data, Object Store and the Blockchain.
+The current P8e architecture now allows for easier integration of any new key custody provider via a Factory and class implementation by implementing abstract methods from the interface base class.

 ## Signing